Ada-Developers-Academy/core-unit-1/python-oop/static-methods-and-class-methods.md

 ![Diagram of a class with a class method.](../assets/python-oop_static-methods-and-class-methods_class1.png)
 *Fig. Diagram of a class with a class method.*

-Once a static method is defined, we can invoke it using dot notation, typically from the class itself.
+Once a class method is defined, we can invoke it using dot notation, typically from the class itself.

 ```python
 ExampleClass.example_method()